How to Decide Whether to Change Your Name After Divorce

 Divorcee five

-4. Be Kind to Yourself
+4. Changing Your Name After a Divorce - Be Kind to Yourself

 Divorcing can create some difficult obstacles for you to overcome, from adjusting to parenting solo, to moving house and creating a new life, so it stands to reason that you should make life as simple as possible for yourself wherever you can.

-Should you make the decision to change your name, the paperwork involved in notifying the relevant organisations can be enough to put you off altogether, so this is the ideal time to cut yourself a little slack and use the NameSwitch service to make the process as painless as possible.
+Should you make the decision to change your name, the paperwork involved in notifying the relevant organisations can be enough to put you off altogether, so this is the ideal time to cut yourself a little slack and use the NameSwitch name change notification service to make the process as painless as possible.

-At NameSwitch, we recognise that you want to invest your time an energy in the positive, which is why we’ve done the leg work for you – we’ve researched hundreds of company policies, processes and forms which we’ve aggregated into a neat, simple and secure online service.
+At NameSwitch, we recognise that you want to invest your time and energy in the positive, which is why we’ve done the leg work for you – we’ve researched hundreds of company policies, processes and forms which we’ve aggregated into a neat, simple and secure online service.

 NameSwitch was established to help take the effort out of making the change, by making the process as easy as possible for you and saving hours, or even days, researching policies and processes, writing letters and filling out forms.
 We use smart, secure automation to populate the forms and letters you’ll need to send out to change your details so all you need to do is sign them and pop them in the post.